Pair-density-wave and chiral superconductivity in twisted bilayer transition-metal-dichalcogenides

+Below we focus on the SC order, and employ the Raghu-Kivelson-Scalapino RG analysis \cite{Raghu2010,Cho2013} to identify the leading pairing channel for the ground state.
+The results are summarized in Fig.\ref{fig:phase}.
+In the following, we discuss two particularly interesting cases: pair-density-wave and chiral superconductivity, respectively, and leave the technical details in Supplementary Information.

-{\bf Pair-density-wave:} For the particular case $\phi=\pi/3$ (more generally $\pm\pi/3$ modulo $\pi$), both spin-up and spin-down Fermi surfaces possess an intriguing property: Fermi surface is nested in the particle-particle channel; namely FSs for each spin are symmetric with respect to the finite momentum points at $\pm \bm K/2$ [shown as blue and red points in Fig.~\ref{fig:pdw}(a) and (b)], rending to possible pairing whose center of mass momentum is finite with $\bm{Q}=\pm \bm{K}$, i.e. a PDW superconductivity.
+{\bf Pair-density-wave:} For the particular case $\phi=\pi/3$ (more generally $\pm\pi/3$ modulo $\pi$), both spin-up and spin-down FSs are nested in the pp channel; namely FSs for each spin are symmetric with respect to the finite momentum points at $\pm \bm K/2$ [shown as blue and red points in Fig.~\ref{fig:pdw}(a) and (b)], rending to possible pairing whose center of mass momentum is finite with $\bm{Q}=\pm \bm{K}$, i.e. a PDW superconductivity.
 Indeed, for $0<n<0.5$, $0.54<n<0.68$ and $1.29<n<2$, our RG analysis shows that the ground state features same-spin pairing at finite momentum $\pm \bm{K}$ and opposite-spin pairing at zero momentum, which are degenerate in energy.